NiclasCedermalm/dxa-alpaca-forms/README.md

 Below are some enhancements to be consider in future versions:
 * Multi-step forms
-* Improved forms designer with a SDL Web look&feel
+* Improved forms designer with a SDL Tridion look&feel
 * XPM inline editor
+* Support for DXA 2.0

 Branching model
 ----------------